NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ```

-Now, we will add a new line to the slider so that we have a line for when the slider is moved to the left and to the right.
-Locate just below our previously set parameters the `Left Line` we created in `Step 6.2`.
+Now, you will add a new line to the slider so that you have a line for when the slider is moved to the left and to the right.
+Locate just below our previously set parameters the `Left Line` you created in `Step 6.2`.

-Before we add the new line, replace the `1` in `line_to` with our new parameter `value_normalized`.
+Before you add the new line, replace the `1` in `line_to` with our new parameter `value_normalized`.

 Then add the `Right Line` below the `Left Line`, as so: